alist-org/docs/docs/faq/why.md

 ### Why can't I download files after add `AliyunDirve` storage and get `InvalidArgument` error?

 - Due to referrer restrictions, mobile tokens must be used if you don't open any proxy.

+### Why is the uploaded file not displayed/deleted file still/modified in the root directory does not take effect? ​

+There is a half-hour cache by default, which can be modified on the Add Storage page.
+If you need to refresh immediately, click the refresh button in the lower right corner of the directory that needs to be refreshed.